snok/flake8-type-checking/README.md

 enable-extensions = TC, TC2  # or TC1
 ```

+## Configuration

+The plugin currently only has one setting:

+- `type-checking-exempt-modules`: Specify a list of modules to ignore TC001/TC002 errors from.
+Could be useful if you, e.g., want to handle big libraries, but prefer not to handle `typing` imports.

 ## Rationale

 Good type hinting requires a lot of imports, which can increase the risk of